olivier01A/requirement-analysis/README.md

 By capturing stakeholders’ real needs accurately, the final software product is more likely to satisfy business goals and user expectations.

+# Why is Requirement Analysis Important?

+Here are three key reasons why Requirement Analysis is critical in the Software Development Life Cycle (SDLC):

+## 1. Defines Clear Project Scope and Objectives

+Requirement Analysis ensures that stakeholders’ needs and expectations are accurately gathered and documented.

+This clarity prevents scope creep (uncontrolled changes or additions), keeping the project focused and aligned with business goals.

+A well-defined scope also helps developers, testers, and managers understand exactly what needs to be built.

+## 2. Improves Communication Between Stakeholders

+It acts as a bridge between clients, end-users, and the development team.

+By documenting requirements through models, specifications, and use cases, it ensures that all parties share the same understanding of the system.

+This reduces misunderstandings and minimizes rework later in the project.

+## 3. Reduces Development Costs and Time

+Detecting and correcting requirement errors early is far less expensive than fixing them during coding or after deployment.

+With well-analyzed requirements, developers build the right features the first time, avoiding wasted resources.

+This leads to better time management, optimized resource allocation, and cost savings.

+✅ In summary: Requirement Analysis is critical in the SDLC because it sets a clear direction, ensures stakeholder alignment, and prevents costly mistakes.